prayer007/dwdGribExtractor/README.rst

 Windows
 -------
 It is strongly recommended to use Unix enironment running *dwdGrib2location*.
-For windows several issues my appear.
+For windows several issues may appear.
 At the moment *dwdGrib2location* is tested with Windows10 and works if following requirements are satiesfied.
 To build eccodes on windows by your own should be avoided.
 The easiest way to use eccodes on windows is to install it in an `MSYS <https://www.msys2.org/>`_ environment.